guillaumewuip/guillaumewuip.github.io/_posts/2020-12-01-using-google-less.md

 Now in the middle of my ["DeGoogle"](https://www.reddit.com/r/degoogle) process, it's the right time to share my plan.
 I hope it can inspire you.
 It's also a way to force myself to continue on this not-so-easy path.
-Now that you've read this it's harder for me to turn back.
+Now that you've read this, it's harder for me to turn back.

 Don't get me wrong.
-I still find Google products very powerfull.
+I do find Google products very powerfull.
 I will certainly miss a lot of them.

 But it's time to take control back.